“At the age of 50, every man gets the face he deserves.”

-I cannot offer you words that adequately communicate what it took to look out to the world through this face, when I have had others.
+I can’t offer words to you that convey what it took to look out to the world through this face, when I have had many others.

-I cannot retrace for you the steps I took through the my darkest inner places, searching for the wounds that called to me.
+I can’t retrace for you the steps I took through my dark inner territory, searching for wounds that called me.

-I cannot point you towards the body of water comprised of every tear I cried reliving the grief I feared to feel, really feel, once and for all.
+I can’t point you towards the lake comprised of every tear I cried reliving the grief I feared to feel, once and for all.

-And I cannot name for you every ally – brother or sister, human and spirit – who was my strength when I had none, my encouragement when I wanted to quit, who offered me a map when I was lost or wisdom when I was a fool, and who served as my cheerleaders on the field of Me vs. Everything That Is False.
+And I can’t name for you every ally – brother or sister, human or spirit – who was my strength when I had none, my encouragement when I wanted to quit, who offered me a map when I was lost or wisdom when I was a fool, and who served as my cheerleaders on the field of Me vs. Everything That Is False.

-No, I cannot show you that process.
+I can’t show you that process.
 I can only show you the result that is visible in the expression of the life I am currently living, and in the expression on the face of the man living it.